vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 Chernobyl was not so lucky in April 1986 when an ill-conceived test went sideways and resulted in an actual explosion of the core.
 This scenario was previously thought to be impossible, but it was a steam explosion, not a nuclear blast-so more like a "dirty bomb" that scattered radioactive material across the region.
 Thirty-one people died in the immediate aftermath, and about 200 people got acute radiation sickness.
 It is estimated that in the long term, 25,000 to 50,000 additional cancer cases will result, but this number is controversial and it is hard to tease Chernobyl-caused cancer/deaths apart from the much larger number of background cancer cases.
 The town of Chernobyl is still abandoned and only recently has begun to allow strictly limited incursions.

 The most recent major accident was the Fukushima Daiichi plant in Japan following the Sendai earthquake in March 2011, resulting in the evacuation of 200,000 people and agricultural loss.
-The earthquake caused the three operating reactors to shut down (safely), while diesel- fueled generators ran to power pumps maintaining cooling flow over the hot fuel rods.
+The earthquake caused the three operating reactors to shut down (safely), while dieselfueled generators ran to power pumps maintaining cooling flow over the hot fuel rods.
 The core of a reactor is still very hot after fission stops and continues to generate heat as daughter nuclei decay, so cooling flow must be maintained or the core can melt.
 The ensuing tsunami[^54] ruined the plan to keep the cores cool, as the generator rooms flooded, causing the cooling flow to fail.
 The cores of all three reactors melted down and hydrogen gas explosions created a major release of radioactivity.
 Perhaps in contrast to the Chernobyl plant, Fukushima was designed by General Electric and operated by a well-educated high-tech society.
 No one is exempt from risk when it comes to nuclear reactors.

 [^52]: Note that cooling towers often have a plume of water vapor above them, but this is the result of evaporative cooling, and not exhaust in the usual sense.